 -

-(Optional) Click Next: Advanced Settings to configure additional features.
+(Optional) Click Next: Advanced Settings to configure desired features.

 -

-Application creation takes about 1 to 2 minutes.
-You can view the change records to check if the deployment is successful.
-If the deployment fails, SAE does not create any instances.
-Troubleshoot the issue based on the error message in the Change Details.
+Creating the application takes about 1 to 2 minutes.
+You can view change records to verify that the deployment was successful.
+If the deployment fails, no application instance is created.
+You can troubleshoot the issue based on the error message in Change Details.

-You can view your created applications on the page.
-To modify the application configuration after deployment, click the target application to go to its details page.
-At the top of the page, click Deploy Application or Modify Application Configurations.
-Note that the application automatically restarts for the new configuration to take effect, so you should perform this operation during off-peak hours.
+You can view the created application on the page.
+To change the application configuration after deployment, click the target application to go to its details page.
+Then, click Deploy Application or Modify Application Configurations at the top.
+The application automatically restarts to apply the new configuration.
+Perform this operation during off-peak hours.

-You can log on to an application instance by using Webshell and interact with it through console commands.
+You can log on to an application instance by using Webshell and interact with the instance by using console commands.

-After creating the application, you can manually adjust the number of instances and the instance specification, or configure an auto scaling policy.
-You can also enable idle mode to reduce costs.
+After you create an application, you can manually adjust the number of instances and the instance specification, or automatically adjust the number of instances by configuring an auto scaling policy.
+You can also reduce costs by enabling idle mode.